 - i.
 Educational services that are cost-effective and result in over 50% of participants achieving a Measurable Skills Gain. - ii.
 Title II funded providers include all community colleges within Nevada's System of Higher Education (NSHE). - iii.
-Education services can be delivered on-site for employers.
+Education services can be delivered on-site for employers. - iv.

-- iv.
 Educational services are effectively provided to large immigrant and refugee populations. - v.
 Distance education enrollment drastically expanded during the pandemic and has continued to increase. - vi.
 Enrollment has returned to almost pre-pandemic levels.

 - i.
 Limited resources and funding to adequately serve the potentially eligible population. - ii.
 Limited access to vocational training opportunities that lead to employment. - iii.
 Duplication of effort - iv.
 A very low percentage of the individuals in Nevada, identified through U.S. Census data as needing services are being served. - v.
 Only seven local programs are currently funded for the Title II adult education program which limits the reach of the programs. - vi.
-The AEFLA and the state only funded Adult High School Diploma programs are disconnected which means that approximately 14,000 individuals served through the state funded program are not reported in AEFLA. - vii.
+The AEFLA and the state only funded Adult High School Diploma programs are disconnected which means that approximately 14,000 individuals served through i.
+Multiple workforce system partners are able to provide financial support to assist participants with needs such as transportation, child care, and training.

+- the state funded program are not reported in AEFLA. - vii.
 There is an absence of a statewide career pathways system with on-ramps available for Title II students. - viii.
 Current IET offerings are dependent upon cooperation between AEFLA-funded programs and occupational training providers which limits the ability of programs to expand the IET services available.